open-sauced/intro/CONTRIBUTING.md

 3. **Translate content**.

    - For each language directory, create translated versions of the documentation files.
-Typically, you will translate Markdown files, but consider other formats as needed.
+Typically, you translate Markdown files but consider other formats as needed.
    - Maintain the same file structure and names as in the original documentation but with translated content.

 4. **Update links**.